grafana/k6/README.md

 ## Dashboards
 The docker-compose setup comes with two pre-built Grafana dashboards.
 One for listing the discrete test runs as a list, and the other for visualizing the results of a specific test run.
+>Note: The dashboards work with the Native Histogram mapping so it is required to enable it.

 ### Test result dashboard
 ![Prometheus dashboard of k6 test result](./images/prometheus-dashboard-k6-test-result.png)